 10. THINK LIKE YOU DO FOR YOUR CAREER: What do you do for a living?
 I’m sure there’s some expertise you know about from your career that would also serve as Zen Wisdom in love!
 I’d love for you to share this bit of Zen Wisdom below!
 Even if you do not share it in writing, think about it as an empowering tool to better help yourself move forward to your happily ever after.

-If you’re having a difficult time finding and keeping love, check out my best selling e-book PRINCE HARMING SYNDROME – which also applies to PRINCESS HARMINGS.
-You can read some free peeks inside this book by clicking here – and scrolling down to the bottom of the page!
+If you’re having a difficult time finding and keeping love, I’m giving away a FREE copy of my best selling e-book PRINCE HARMING SYNDROME – which also applies to PRINCESS HARMINGS.
+Grab this game-changing relationship book for FREE now!

 I’d love to hear your insights on the comment section below!
 What’s something which comes to your mind and heart when you read this essay.
 Share your personal story or a personal happiness tool!
 I LOVE it when you share – because I love to find out about my community!
 Plus, many thousands of peeps read this inspirational blog – so, what you share could be a helpful inspiration for someone else! xo Karen